-This is what it looks like when you combine ground+cooked farro, a fist-sized beet mangled in a food processor and a cup of vital wheat gluten—then smash it with your hands in a prep bowl.
+This is what it looks like when you combine ground and cooked farro, a fist-sized beet mangled in a food processor and a cup of vital wheat gluten.
+Smash it with your hands in a prep bowl and form into these vegan burgers!

 I’ve pre-ground farro before to make sausages and a faux-pork filling for these dumplings.
 Pre-grinding it creates a texture that’s similar to ground beef without being too close to the real thing.
 I don’t like veganized dishes like this to be too convincing, but still interesting enough to stand on their own.
 Farro allows that, plus it’s super healthy.